project-open-data/project-open-data.github.io/whitepapers/business-types.md

 * Type of Recipient – two-position numeric code which depicts the type of recipient or borrower.

 There are 13 types listed.
 Only one value is reported, the type that best represents the entity.
 Going forward, an option would be to have financial assistance awards use separate fields for each type with a “yes” or “no” indicator as is done in FPDS-NG.
+The financial assistance and procurement communities will continue to look at additional opportunities to standardize Business Types and how they are reported by agencies to USAspending.gov.

-##Recommended Definitions for Transparency Reporting
+##Final Definitions for Transparency Reporting
 <table>
   <thead>
     <tr>